-The Libyan Women’s Platform for Peace (LWPP) was launched in October 2011 by over thirty-five women from different cities and backgrounds to ensure that women remain a vital part of post- Gaddafi Libya, with a particular emphasis on inclusive transitions, women’s rights, youth leadership, advancement and security as related to women’s political and economic participation and constitutional reform.
+Over thirty-five women from different cities and backgrounds launched the Libyan Women’s Platform for Peace (LWPP) in October 2011 to ensure that women are a vital part of post- Gaddafi Libya.
+Doing so with a particular emphasis on inclusive transitions, women’s rights, youth leadership, advancement and security as related to women’s political and economic participation and constitutional reform.
 Our experience is far reaching, ranging from constituency building, mobilization, network facilitation and management, as well as successful advocacy and lobby activities in the fields of women’s political leadership and participation.

 In December 2011 the National Transitional Council drafted a controversial election law that was criticized for its exclusivist patriarchal tribal mind-set.
 The LWPP joined with other organizations to protest the election law.
 We also identified legal experts sensitive to gender matters and asked them to form an independent committee that would produce a more inclusive electoral law.
 To guarantee equal representation of women and men, the committee proposed an electoral law based on “zipper lists,”or political party election lists that alternate vertically and horizontally between male and female candidates.
 This initiative was adopted and was very successful.
 The turnout of women voters, candidates and winners was impressive.
 624 women registered as candidates (of 3,700 total), 540 through political parties (encouraged by zipper lists) and 84 as independents.
 Sixty-two percent of Libyans (40 percent of them women) cast over 1.7 million ballots.
 Libyan women won 16.5 percent of the positions (thirty-three seats, of which thirty-two were acquired through party lists) in the first elected National Congress in fifty-two years.